 Expected Results:

 A list of all of the protocols of the network product reachable externally on an IP-based interface, together with an indication whether effective available robustness and fuzz testing tools have been used against them, shall be part of the testing documentation.
-If no tool can be acquired for a protocol, a free form statement should explain why not.
+If no tool can be acquired for a protocol, a free form statement shall be used to explain why not.

 The used tool(s) name, their unambiguous version (also for plug-ins if applicable), used settings, and the relevant output is evidence and shall be part of the testing documentation.